101 North Grape Street

 Transition Specialist/YTP at 541-776-8551

 School Psychologists are uniquely qualified members of school teams that support students’ ability to learn and teachers’ ability to teach.
 They apply expertise in mental health, learning, and behavior, to help children and youth succeed academically, socially, behaviorally, and emotionally.
 School Psychologists partner with families, teachers, school administrators, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community.
-SOESD currently employs a team of five school psychologists totaling 4.4 Full Time Equivalent positions to serve the Ashland, Rogue River, Prospect, Three Rivers, Butte Falls, and Pinehurst School Districts.
-Services are also provided to other programs, including STEPS, STEPS Plus and Long-Term Care and Treatment classrooms in Medford, Ashland, and Grants Pass.
-For more information, email: firstname.lastname@example.org or call 541-776-8554.
+SOESD’s current school psychologist team consists two in-person and five virtual school psychologists totaling 6.5 Full Time Equivalent to serve Butte Falls, Eagle Point, Grants Pass, Klamath Falls City, Klamath County, Pinehurst, Prospect, and Rogue River School Districts.
+Services are also provided to other programs, including STEPS, STEPS PLUS and Long-Term Care and Treatment classrooms in Medford and Grants Pass.
+For more information, email: firstname.lastname@example.org or call 541-776-8590 X 3119.

-Referrals for school psychology services are typically generated by the school’s student study team (SST).
+Referrals for school psychology services are typically generated by schools’ student study teams (SST).
 Parents, teachers, special educators, administrators, and sometimes physicians refer when they suspect the child may have an educational disability.
 A team, including the parents, will meet to discuss the nature of the concern, the child’s school history and current progress to determine the most appropriate course of action.
 Possible outcomes may include recommendations for classroom modifications or a full psycho-educational evaluation.

 If an evaluation is recommended, the school psychologist will follow guidelines established by IDEIA and the OR State Department of Ed.
 A developmental history, educational file review, parent/teacher/student interviews, observations, and standardized assessments of intellectual ability, adaptive behavior, behavioral functioning, or emotional status may be included.
 Evaluations are designed to provide information to help identify possible educational disabilities including learning disability, emotional disturbance, autism spectrum disorder, intellectual disability or other health impairment impacting education.
 Written consent of the parent is always required before evaluation occurs.